DosWorld/dwed/README.md

 # Build

-To build binaries, you need Turbo Pascal 7.0 in path and my small make.
+To build binaries, you need Borland Pascal 7.0 in path and my small make.
 Then - type

       make